Serving NYC, Long Island, and New Jersey — Same-Day Service Available

 Quick Answer for NYC

 Attached garage or garage under/beside living space: belt drive.
-Detached garage where noise doesn't matter: chain drive and save $50–$100.
+We give a written quote on the spot, free, before any work begins.
 Low ceiling (under 8 ft of headroom): consider jackshaft/wall-mount.

 Side-by-Side Comparison